fercsi/pylib-stretchy/README.md

 #.#.#...#.#.#
 ```

-It's also important  to note that array  storage starts at 0,  so if you
+It's also important  to note that array  storage starts at 0.
+So if you
-only put a value in cell 2, 0 and 1 will be created anyway.
-If you place
+only put a value in cell 2, cells 0 and 1 will be created anyway.
+If you
-an element in  cell -2, then 0 is not created, just -1.  `array[2] = 42`
+place an  element in cell -2,  then 0 is  not created, just -1.
+In this
-and `array[-2] = 42` result in the followings (respectively):
+way,  `array[2] =  42` and  `array[-2] =  42` result  in the  followings
+(respectively):

 ```
 | -2 |  -1  |   0  |   1  |  2 |